- Call for Abstracts

 - Contact Us

-Registration for the Appalachian Student Research Forum poster and oral presentation sessions will open Monday, February 5th at 8:00 am and close Friday, March 2, 2018 at 11:59 pm.
+Registration for the Appalachian Student Research Forum poster and oral presentation sessions will open Wednesday, December 12th and close Tuesday, March 12, 2019.
 To register, please visit the ASRF Event Page hosted by Digital Commons.
 Please note that you will be required to create an account in Digital Commons in order to access the ASRF Event Page where you will register for your session of choice and submit your abstract.

 Registration and Abstract Submission Deadline for both Oral and Poster Presentations: